After their parents' relationship ended, the twins were separated and began two very contrasting lives.

 This time, however, they found each other’s company more enjoyable and took an interest in picking up on their similarities.

-Through the twin study and through spending time together on vacations and dinner outings with their families, Yufe and Storh learned they had more in common than they ever imagined.
+Through the twin study and through spending time together on vacations and dinner outings with their families, Oskar Stohr and Jack Yufe learned they had more in common than they ever imagined.

 They both loved butter and spicy foods.
 They both read the endings of books before the beginnings.
 They both wrapped tape around pens to get a better grip.
-They both wore glasses, and rubber bands around their wrists, and enjoyed playing practical jokes on friends.
+They both wore glasses and rubber bands around their wrists.
+And they both enjoyed playing practical jokes on friends.